harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 #### Early access
-- Support AWS S3 as script source for Terraform Provisioners (CDS-2970
+- Support AWS S3 as a script source for Terraform Provisioners (CDS-2970)
   - Feature flag: `CDS_TERRAFORM_S3_SUPPORT`.
-  - Now you can use AWS S3 option for your remote Terraform script files.
+  - Now you can use the AWS S3 option for your remote Terraform script files.

 #### Fixed issues
 - Custom Fields of Jira step not executing (CDS-49108)
-  - Fixed an issue using multiselect fields with new metadata endpoint.
-While using new metadata endpoint, we received an empty string where null was expected.
+  - Fixed an issue using multiselect fields with a new metadata endpoint.
+While using a new metadata endpoint, we received an empty string where null was expected.
 Now we check for both.

-- Custom Remote Manifest error message needs to be improved when Chart.yaml is given instead of directory (CDS-48038)
+- Custom Remote Manifest error message needs to be improved when Chart.yaml is given instead of a directory (CDS-48038)
-  - Error improvement added around custom manifest Helm chart path using Helm deployment.
+  - Error improvement was added around the custom manifest Helm chart path using Helm deployment.

 - `DelegateGroup` is not removed from the database or the UI after the associated delegate is deleted (DEL-3913)
   - Changed code to ensure that an inactive delegate is deleted from the UI after seven days.